mali-prashant/todoApp/README.md

         Using PG admin you can check table & their records.

-Runs the app in the development mode.<br>
+Runs the app in the running mode.<br>

 For React -
 http://localhost:3000